MrMarc/step-functions-playground/readme.md

 https://docs.aws.amazon.com/step-functions/latest/dg/sfn-local-config-options.html
 See the repository for a sample file - this is a minimal set

+LAMBDA_ENDPOINT=http://host.docker.internal:3001 is needed for MACOS version of Docker.

 ## Step Functions JSON file

 NOTE All lambdas MUST have arns they can't use the CloudFormation reference...